andrew-garfield101/testrail-reporting/README.md

 # testrail-reporting
 ### Testrail Reporting CLI to publish new testcases to a Testrail instance.

-POC for Testrail Reporting in EAF.
+POC for Testrail Reporting.
 CLI takes a valid junit xml file and sends test results to Testrail Instance specified in config.
 Functionality is aimed at specific aspects of POC.

 ### Config